Your todo list:

-The climb ascends the left side of the prominent orange and white face located approximately 30 yards west of the Y-Not Wall and a couple hundred yards east of Whistle Pigs.
+The climb ascends the right side of the prominent orange and white face located approximately 30 yards uphill (west) of the Y-Not Wall and a couple hundred yards downhill (east) of Whistle Pigs.
 The climb starts at the top of a blocky platform approximately 15 feet west of Live to Ski.

 11 bolts and 2 top anchors.
 Take 12 draws if you intend to clip the mid-way anchor.